brandonpollack23/laforge/README.md

 # My blog
-Thought it would be fun to make/learn to use a cms.
+Thought it would be fun to make/learn to use a sass.

 # TODO
 * Find a theme and migrate